 Summertime brings in lots of sun exposure, even when we are staying here at home.
 My kids are grown, so I had to borrow from the activities planned for my grandchildren to consider this sun safety issue.

 While there are some summertime activities that are indoors, like the strength and agility camp offered at the YMCA.
-Keeping the kids indoors, and out of the hotter times of the day will keep them safe from the sun.
+Keeping the kids indoors, and out of the sun during the hotter times of the day will keep them safe from the sun.

 Maybe this information will help you protect your kids from the sun.
 Protection from the sun is important.
 And we don’t want another of our generations of family members dealing with skin cancer.

 Dark or bright colors, including red, black, and navy blue, absorb more UV rays than lighter colors like whites and pastels.
 For example, an everyday white cotton T-shirt has a UPF of only about 5.